Policies

 Eligibility for Membership in Student Organizations

 1. All full-time undergraduate students are eligible for membership in any undergraduate student organization in accordance with the standards, academic or otherwise, established by each organization.
-Any student organization that selects its membership upon the basis of restrictive clauses dealing with race, color, gender, sexual orientation, age, national origin, religion, disability or veteran status will be considered to be operating in conflict with university policy.
+Any student organization that selects its membership or officers upon the basis of restrictive clauses dealing with race, color, gender, sexual orientation, age, national origin, religion, disability or veteran status will be considered to be operating in conflict with university policy.

 3. The officers of all student organizations and elected and appointed senators and officials of MUSG must be in good standing (not on academic or disciplinary probation) at the time of their election or appointment and throughout their terms of office.
 The Office of Student Development will check the status of each student who runs for an MUSG office or is appointed to a position within MUSG.